-Accounts payable, which are unsecured, non-interest bearing and are normally settled within 30 days to one (1) year, consists mainly of liabilities to contractors and suppliers.
+Accounts payable, which are noninterest-bearing and are normally settled within 30 days to one (1)

+year, consist mainly of liabilities to contractors and suppliers.

-Security deposits pertain to the deposits made by the lessees of the ACPT which may be applied to unsettled balances or refunded at the end of the lease term.
+Security deposits pertain to the deposits made by the lessees of the ACPT, Arya retail units, and dormitory units which are refundable upon termination of the lease less any unsettled balances.